Coming Soon (1999 film): Plot

 Three wealthy, savvy high school seniors have everything: brains, beauty, money, popularity, powerful parents, and boyfriends.
 Stream Hodsell is a smart, down-to-earth strawberry blonde.
 Sassy Jenny Simon masks her intelligence behind a guise of fishnet stockings.
 Nell Kellner is soulful.
 The girls attend the prestigious and expensive Halton School in Manhattan.

 After losing her virginity to Chad without obtaining sexual satisfaction, Stream is confused, as is it was not as amazing as she expected it to be.
 Jenny and Nell assure her it will improve over time, so she keeps trying.
 Jennifer's mom tells them that many women suffer from rarely climaxing.
 So, determined to feel fulfilled, Stream literally studies the problem with self-help books, women's magazines and the comically misinformed advice of her peers.

 One evening, alone with Chad, Stream tries to bring up her lack of fulfillment with the sex.
 However, he says he loves her, then pushes her head down so she'll perform fellatio on him.
-Meanwhile, her girlfriends Jenny is having kinky sex with Louie and Nell coolly dissuades her friend Petrus when he brings sex up.
+Meanwhile, Jenny is having kinky sex with Louie and Nell coolly dissuades her friend Petrus when he brings sex up.

 Judy Hodsell is Stream's distracted ex-hippie mom, who's dating a white South African artist.
 She complains about the difficulties she has with Stream's father Dick Hodsell, a yuppie she divorced two years ago, who has a new young girlfriend, Mimi.

 At her second sitting of the SAT, Stream chats with garage band musician Henry Lipschitz Rockefeller before Chad pulls her away.
 After they dine out, Chad gives her ecstasy, which stimulates her more.
 Believing she finally has had an orgasm, Stream tells Jenny her news, but moments later she has her first from one of the Jacuzzi jets.